Fun with Science, Technology Engineering and Math (STEM) in Boston: National Engineers Week

 Contact: 781-893-5410

-During February Vacation Week, the MIT Museum (where engineers are always celebrated!) will have hands-on engineering challenges for older kids, like Paper Skyscraper, Straw Rocket and Marble Run.
-MIT student groups, including MIT Motorsports, Electric Vehicle Team and Rocket Team, will give demonstrations in the afternoons.
+During February Vacation Week, the MIT Museum (where engineers are always celebrated!) will have hands-on engineering challenges for older kids.
+Superstar MIT students and student groups will give demonstrations and share their knowledge.
+Kids can try the MIT Museum's new nautical engineering workshop this year, along with Holography, LEGO Mindstorms, Sustainable Fashion, and more.
 Take a look at the full schedule for specific times, organizations and activities.

 When you’re not participating in the challenges and demonstrations, be wowed by the world’s largest hologram collection, the Eight Einsteins, MIT-built robots (the emotive Kismet is my family’s favorite) and other mind-boggling exhibits.
 And don’t forget to dance up and down the sound-effects stairs a few times.